-The balance of teaching methods you will experience at The University of Sydney depends on the the degree you choose.
+The balance of teaching methods you will experience at the University of Sydney depends on the degree you choose.
 You will learn in group lectures, group discussions and through studying individually.
 Certain degrees may include opportunities for practical work or fieldwork.

-A Bachelor Degree in Australia usually takes three years to complete.
+A Bachelor degree in Australia usually takes three years to complete.
 It teaches you the knowledge, principles and problem-solving skills you need to enter a specific field of work.
-Study for a Bachelor Degree can lead to postgraduate study and is more in-depth than study for an Associate Degree.
-If you do well in the first three years of your Bachelor Degree, on some Australian degree courses you can study a fourth year and graduate with a Bachelor Degree (Honours).
+Study for a Bachelor degree can lead to postgraduate study and is more in-depth than study for an Associate Degree.
+If you do well in the first three years of your Bachelor degree, in some Australian degree courses you can study a fourth year and graduate with a Bachelor (Honours).

-A Master Degree in Australia helps you to become an expert in your field.
+A Master's degree in Australia helps you to become an expert in your field.
 It may involve independent research, coursework or a combination of the two.
-A Master Degree takes one year to complete following a Bachelor Degree (Honours) or two years to complete following a Bachelor Degree in Australia.
+A Master's degree takes one year to complete following a Bachelor (Honours) or two years to complete following a Bachelor degree in Australia.

-Taylors College Sydney works with The University of Sydney to provide the University of Sydney Foundation Program (USFP) and the High Achievers Preparation Program (HAPP).
+Taylors College Sydney works with the University of Sydney to provide the University of Sydney Foundation Program (USFP) and the High Achievers Preparation Program (HAPP).
 These pathway programs to degree study support international students to adapt to studying and living in Australia.
-The HAPP takes 18 weeks to complete and is for students with an exceptional academic record.
-The USFP takes 30, 40 or 59 weeks to complete depending on your academic and English level on entry.
+HAPP takes 17 weeks to complete and is for students with an exceptional academic record.
+USFP takes 30, 40 or 59 weeks to complete depending on your academic and English level on entry.